pastareal/pastareal/README.md

 ## Hi there 👋

 ### Welcome to my profile!
 Here are some things that I would introduce:
-- I code in VBScript and HTML
+- I code in VBScript, HTML and C#
 - Plays games that you guys have never heard of before
 - Fun fact: I was born in a holiday!
 ## And with that, have a nice day!